kshartul/cloud-automation01/README.md

 1) Run the following command from terraform folder at terminal

-terraform init: Initialize the modules and setup configuration
+   terraform init   -Initialize the modules and setup configuration

-terraform plan: Description on the action items and To-Do
+   terraform plan   -Description on the action items and To-Do

-terraform apply:Perform the action items to provision the servers, instances, applications, security groups, vpc, cidr, ingress/outgress ruls
+   terraform apply  -Perform the action items to provision the servers, instances, applications, security groups, vpc, cidr, ingress/outgress ruls

 2) Run ansible playbook from ansible folder at terminal ansible-playbook -i hosts test.yaml

 # To Delete all resources on Cloud
    terraform destroy: Delete all